Linen History

 Historical

-Through the ages linen has persisted.
+Through the ages linen history has persisted.
 The romance of its history is closely interwoven with the Bible stories.
 When Jehovah wished to smite the Egyptians, who held His chosen people in subjection, one of the plagues which descended upon the fertile Valley of the Nile destroyed the crops, and we read that “the flax and the barley was smitten, for the barley was in the ear and the flax was boiled.”
 The word “boiled” is used in the North of Ireland today, and means that the seed capsule has formed.
 Linen has always been held in reverence as an emblem of purity, and frequent mention of it occurs throughout the Old Testament.

 Whilst the children of Israel were wandering in the desert, and had strayed far from the paths that Moses had laid down, ensnared in the worship of the Golden Calf, it became necessary to lead their feet once again back to the Tabernacle.